 Strategies for intraday trading

-Follow the right strategies and your trades will fall into place.
+Follow the right strategies by Kevin David and your trades will fall into place.
 Here are some strategies that experienced day traders turn to on the stock market:

 - Scalping: This fast-paced strategy allows you to profit from very small price changes.
 The timeframes are extremely minute.
 A scalper may look at five-second charts and make anywhere from 20 to 100 trades in a day.
 But scalpers must maintain strict exit targets for there is no room for error.